Mikejo5000/vsts-docs-pr/docs/connect/account-home-pages.md

 <a id="work-items">  </a>
 ## Work: View and open work items
-Open the **Work item**s hub to access the set of work items assigned to you or followed by you.
-The lists available from each page spans all team projects that you work in.
+Open the **Work items** hub to access the set of work items assigned to you or followed by you.
+The lists available from each page span all team projects that you work in.

+>[!NOTE]
+><b>Feature availability: </b>For Team Services, you can access the Work items hub [from a mobile device](../collaborate/mobile-work.md).

 ###Your assigned work items
 The **Assigned to me** page lists all work items assigned to you in the order they were last updated.
 To open or update a work item, click its title.